Biography

 M. S. Xavier; A. J. Fleming; Y. K. Yong

-Image-Guided Locomotion of a Pneumatic-Driven Peristaltic Soft Robot Inproceedings
+Image-Guided Locomotion of a Pneumatic-Driven Peristaltic Soft Robot Proceedings Article

 In: IEEE International Conference on Robotics and Biomimetics, Dali, Yunnan, China, 2019, ISBN: 1-4244-0570-X.